mhl787156/website/content/post/theforest_1_fon/index.md

 We wanted individually controllable addressable LEDs to adorn each pillar, with options for generating fun effects.
 For example when a participant places an object onto the pillar, the LEDs would immediately animate, highlighting that action.
 In the end we bought 20m of offbrand neopixels off of Amazon.
 Going from my work with drones, I was hoping that the LEDs could be controlled directly from the Raspberry Pi.
 After some initial testing, it looked promising even though it was hard to find ready prepared libraries with a large number of effects.
 However during integration with the RFID we found a huge problem that the two systems would break each other.
 The LEDs would function properly until an RFID was activated, at which point the RFID would stop functioning.
 We still do not know the full reasoning, but our hypothesis was that they were sharing the same PWM source, and using one function would interrupt the other.

 With this in mind, we quickly switched over to using an Arduino to control the LEDs, connected to the Pi over serial.
-Sourcing two arduino UNOs from the flight arena in the BRL, I found some well regarded software called W285fx which included a large number of different pre-programmed effects.
+Sourcing two arduino UNOs from the flight arena in the BRL, I found some well regarded software called WS285fx which included a large number of different pre-programmed effects.
 I then built a simple Serial parser to allow the Pi to send simple commands to the arduino to change the effect of different segments of the pillar.

-Other problems appeared later on, but that'll be discussed when we get there!
+After messing with Arduino UNO, we were finding that it was struggling to light up all 400 or so LEDs that we had allocated for each pillar.
+It turns out that the UNO only has 2Kb of memory, and that it was likely that it simply did not have enough memory to store the state of each LED.
+Each LED takes 3 bytes to store its state, so 400 * 3 gives 1200 bytes or 1.2Kbs!
+If you include the size of the effects library, its highly likely that this was the problem.
+Therefore we frantically tried to find a compatible microcontroller.
+Thankfully one of the BRL technicians had some ESP8266s at hand which have 32Mb of RAM which is more than enough.
+This had its own problems as it does not provide a 5V line, and we had to take it from the Raspberry Pi - causing concerns that it might be drawing down the Pi power supply.
+Later we replace these ESP8266s with Arduino Mega (clones) with 32Kbs of memory and could provide the 5V lines via external power supply.
+Although other problems appeared later on, but that'll be discussed when we get there!

 {{< gallery album="posts/the_forest_fon_2023/electronics" resize_options="500x500">}}